WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter2).md

 * Laws that limit the resale of tickets for entertainment and sports events make potential audience members for those events worse off on average.
 ### Definitions

-1.Circular-flow diagram-- a visual model of the economy that shows how dollars flow through markets among households and firms
+1. Circular-flow diagram-- a visual model of the economy that shows how dollars flow through markets among households and firms

-2.Production possibilities frontier-- a graph that shows the combinations of output that the economy can possibly produce given the available factors of production and the available production technology
+2. Production possibilities frontier-- a graph that shows the combinations of output that the economy can possibly produce given the available factors of production and the available production technology

-3.Microeconomics-- the study of how households and firms make decisions and how they interact in markets
+3. Microeconomics-- the study of how households and firms make decisions and how they interact in markets

-4.Marcoeconomics-- the study of economy-wide phenomena, including inflation, unemployment, and economic growth.
+4. Marcoeconomics-- the study of economy-wide phenomena, including inflation, unemployment, and economic growth.

-5.Positive statements-- claims that attempt to describe the world as it is
+5. Positive statements-- claims that attempt to describe the world as it is

-6.Normative statements-- claims that attempt to prescribe how the world should be
+6. Normative statements-- claims that attempt to prescribe how the world should be

 ### Review